Mass spectrum, magnetic moments and Regge trajectories of $\Omega_{ccb}$ and $\Omega_{cbb}$ baryons in the nonrelativistic quark--diquark model: Conclusion

 The radial Regge analysis in the $(n_r, M^{2})$ plane exhibits two clearly distinguishable behaviors: the $P$-wave trajectories are accurately linear, with $R^{2} \geq 0.994$ in every channel, whereas the $S$-wave trajectories show a small but physically interpretable curvature at low $n_r$ ($R^{2} \simeq 0.97$--$0.99$).
 This $S$-wave deviation is naturally explained by the Coulombic depression of the $1S$ state within the Cornell potential and is consistent with the $M^{2} \sim n_{r}^{4/3}$ scaling reported in alternative parametrizations.
 The extracted slopes, $\beta \simeq 5.6$--$10.1~\mathrm{GeV}^{2}$, and intercepts, $\beta_0 \simeq 55.8$--$121.1~\mathrm{GeV}^{2}$, scale systematically with the heavy-quark content of the baryon; indeed, $\sqrt{\beta_0}$ reproduces the ratio of the physical ground-state masses at the percent level.
 The dependence on the diquark spin is marginal, consistent with the suppression of the chromomagnetic splitting already observed in the mass spectrum.

+The present study is mainly focused on the low-lying S- and P-wave states, which constitute the dominant low-energy excitations of triply heavy baryons within the nonrelativistic quark--diquark framework.
+Higher orbital excitations such as D- and F-wave states were not included, since their reliable description requires the systematic incorporation of spin--orbit and tensor interactions, which are beyond the scope of the present study.
+The investigation of higher-L excitations will be considered in future work.
+Moreover, higher orbital excitations may be more sensitive to fine-structure effects and relativistic corrections, which could require more refined treatments for a fully quantitative description of the D- and F-wave states.

 Several limitations of the present approach should be acknowledged and constitute natural directions for future work.
 Only the spin--spin component of the Breit--Fermi Hamiltonian is retained, so the spin--orbit and tensor interactions that split $L \geq 1$ multiplets are not resolved, and the $P$-wave masses should be interpreted as spin-averaged values.
 Relativistic recoil corrections, including the Thomas precession, may become non-negligible for the most asymmetric clusterings ($c + \{bb\}$ and $b + \{cc\}$) and deserve a systematic semi-relativistic treatment.
 Production cross sections, decay widths, and lifetimes, which ultimately determine experimental detectability, have not been addressed here.
 Finally, the absence of experimental data on triply heavy baryons precludes a direct validation of the predictions; first-principles lattice QCD results in this sector continue to provide the most authoritative external benchmarks.
+The present nonrelativistic quark--diquark framework provides a comparatively simple and computationally efficient description of triply heavy baryons by reducing the three-body problem to an effective two-body system while preserving the essential features of heavy-quark dynamics.
+Moreover, the use of parameters constrained by the experimental $B_c$ meson spectrum reduces the model dependence associated with arbitrary parameter choices and establishes a direct connection between the heavy meson and baryon sectors.
+The present framework is particularly suitable for triply heavy systems, where the large heavy-quark masses suppress relativistic effects and make the nonrelativistic approximation more reliable than in light-quark baryons.
+The resulting predictions show overall good agreement with various quark-model, lattice QCD, and QCD sum-rule results available in the literature.

 In summary, the nonrelativistic quark--diquark model constrained by the $B_c$ meson spectrum furnishes a consistent and predictive description of the triply heavy $\Omega_{ccb}$ and $\Omega_{bbc}$ baryons.
 The mass spectra, magnetic moments, and Regge trajectories reported here enlarge the theoretical landscape with which future measurements---particularly at LHCb---can be compared, and the identification of favored diquark clusterings offers a specific internal structure hypothesis that such measurements may in principle discriminate.